WilliamShiflett/bike-check/README.md

 # Run the Docker Container

-We all work from different computers, but this application need to run locally on any computer.
+We all work from different computers, but this application needs to run locally on any computer.

 Docker makes that possible.